coverte552/Showcase/README.md

 # Showcase

-This repo contains some scripts and other work I've made over the years from college projects, homelabs, and others.
+My name is Ethan Covert.
+This repository contains a collection of scripts, notes, and projects created during college coursework, homelab experiments, and other side projects.

 ## Contents

-- `python/` – Mainly Automation Scripts in python
+- `python/` – Automation scripts written in Python.
+- `proxmox/` – Notes and quick reference material for managing Proxmox instances.
+- `R/` – R scripts for criminal justice data visualization and analysis.